-Professor Parker’s research group is advancing the state of the science in environmental engineering and chemistry to address emerging challenges relating to agriculture, energy, and water quality.
+Professor Parker’s research group is advancing the state of the science in engineering and chemistry to address emerging environmental challenges.
 The group’s ultimate goal is to predict contaminant behavior in environmental systems and to optimize strategies to minimize the risk posed by these contaminants to human and ecosystem health.
-More information is available by following the project links.

-- Environmental fate and impact of herbicides used on next-generation herbicide tolerant crops.
+- Environmental impact of herbicides used on herbicide tolerant genetically engineered crops.